 It is the rider's responsibility to ensure they hold the relevant license and PPL stickers before competing.
 Please note, an express fee of £25 is payable if you require processing of these items in less than 48 hours.
 Last posting is 3.30pm for next day delivery.

 BD take no responsibility for riders not having the correct stickers.

 Follow this link to access the PPL online search facility.

 There is no charge for this service if you are a BD member.
-If you are not a member, you can become a BD music member for £33 per year or £24 if you are a riding club member.
-Contact Michelle Garland (tel: 024 76 698832) for more information.
+If you are not a member, you can become a Club member for £30 per year.
+Click here to join or call 02476 698832 for more information.

 You can put your own test and music together or you can pay a professional to help you.
 It is a good idea to take two CDs or tapes with you to shows in case there is a problem with one.
 Check with the organiser whether they have any requirements; at international shows, organisers like two different mediums, such as a mini disc and CD.